BradleyCanty/DIY-21700-Battery-System/README.md

     - Four in parallel (12s4p)
     - Five in parallel (12s5p)
     - Six in parallel (12s6p)

+## The Choice to Use 21700 Cells
+Cylindrical cells having 21[mm] height and 70[mm] length (i.e. 21700 cells) are used in the battery since they are cheap, easily obtained, and have high gravimetric energy density.
+In comparison to other cells types, 18650 cells tend to have lower gravimetric energy density, while 4680 cells, prismatic cells, and pouch cells aren't widely available to the general public (as of late 2026).

 ## Steps for Selecting a Battery Configuration
 In general,\